jlgarridol/jlgarrido-web-page/content/authors/admin/_index.md

 ---

-I am an Assistant Lecturer in Computer Languages and Systems at Universidad de Burgos, specializing in Machine Learning with a focus on semi-supervised learning and restricted set classification.
+I am an Assistant Lecturer in Computer Languages and Systems at Universidad de Burgos, specializing in machine learning with a focus on semi-supervised learning and restricted set classification.
-I hold a PhD in Machine Learning and have a background in computer engineering and business intelligence.
+I have a PhD in machine learning, as well as a background in computer engineering and business intelligence.
 I belong to the research group [ADMIRABLE](https://admirable-ubu.es/) (Advanced Data Mining Research And [Business intelligence | Bioinformatics | Big Data] Learning).
 {style="text-align: justify;"}